jtmancilla/Customer-Analysis/README.md

 ## Results <a name="results"></a>
-The detailed analysis of the results can be read in [this Medium post](https://medium.com/@mei.eisenbach/arvato-bertelsmann-customer-analysis-ae1aac59a1ef) or in Arvato Report.pdf.
+The main findings of the code can be found in [this Medium post](https://medium.com/@jt.mancilla/project-arvato-bertelsmann-customer-analysis-7a0b96d4abbe).

 ## Acknowledgements <a name="acknowledgements"></a>